eglaubauf/egLib/README.md

 A collection of scripts for SideFx Houdini

+## Updates
+  There is now initial python 3 support in the dev-branch

 ## Provided Scripts

 - align - Aligns Nodes to each other - based on transforms